D81280lee/flood_project/README.md

 #

-</div> : Performing risk assessment and prediction tasks on flooding incidents in Lexington County utilizing Large Language Models
+</div>Performing risk assessment and prediction tasks on flooding incidents in Lexington County utilizing Large Language Models

 ## Set up environment
 We conduct experiments with CUDA 13.0 and Ubuntu 24.04